jose-ibanez/CocoaPodsExample/README.md

 Close the project if you still have it open in Xcode.
 In terminal, go to the folder that includes `CocoaPodsExample.xcodeproj` and `Podfile`, then type the following command:

     pod install

+*NOTE: CocoaPods version 0.9.1 requires a newer version of RubyGems than comes installed with Lion.
+If you receive a message about updating RubyGems, follow the instructions and you should be able to continue normally.*

 You'll see CocoaPods go to work, downloading the dependencies you declared, and also downloading all of their dependencies.
 The interesting part is at the end: